Organizing plans – a virtual assistant

 My e-mail inboxes are like huge digital dumpsters filled with the detritus of ideas, leads, reservations and orders, and a bewildering number of ‘because you did X you might like Y’ solicitations.
 I go dumpster diving every now and then to fish out some useful bits and unload as much as I can.

-In preparation for travel I set up a new e-mail address (see if you can guess it).
+In preparation for travel I set up a new e-mail address (can you can guess it?).
 I use this for all the flight, hotel, car rental, and ferry sites so all my travel related e-mails go to one place.
 I also send copies of the key documents like passport picture, passport scan, health insurance coverage page and others to this e-mail account (more redundancy to add to the photocopies I carry, the pictures on my phone, the files on my phone and in the cloud).
 Then I went looking for an app that would automate as much of the organizing as possible.

 I ended up choosing TripIt (that evolved out of the business app Concur) and that has been a great choice.
 Grant it permission to access an e-mail account and it periodically scans for plans, appointments, reservations and adds them to the in app timeline.
 Like everything useful it takes a little practice to figure out how it all works but the learning curve is steep, and the functionality once you sign up for the ‘Pro’ version is great.
 In my experience it has captured nearly of my reservations, from flights to hotels to buses to dinners to ballet.
 Occasionally it will fail to grok some details out, and will flag the item as needing attention.
 Very occasionally it misses something entirely – I simply forward the confirmation e-mail to Tripit and they sort it out.